 Data’s mobility can also be checked through DLP tools that allow admins to not only monitor credit card information transfers through predefined policies but also block its transfer altogether through exit points deemed insecure such as file-sharing services or instant messaging applications.

 Under requirement 7 of PCI DSS, access to data must be restricted to authorized personnel only.
 Companies must evaluate which of their employees need access to card data to fulfill their job responsibilities and then use the proper tools and processes to limit access based on business needs.

 To achieve this, organizations must first and foremost implement unique ID credentials for every employee to track which users take actions on credit card information and to prevent concurrent logins.
 Access rights can then be set according to an employee’s job scope using appropriate Access Rights Management (ARM) software.

 4. Employee training

-The weakest link in any security strategy is often the human one: employees are behind over 54% of data breaches according to a survey conducted by the Ponemon Institute.
-It is important therefore that companies do not neglect the human element in PCI DSS compliance.
-Software, whether DLP, ARM or antivirus, while it can increase security greatly, is much more effective when employees understand its need.
+The weakest link in any security strategy is often the human one: employees are behind over 27% of data breaches, according to a survey conducted by the Ponemon Institute.
+Therefore, it is essential that companies do not neglect the human element in PCI DSS compliance.
+Software, whether DLP, ARM, or antivirus, while it can increase security greatly, is much more effective when employees understand its need.